-If you’re looking for a getaway from Sydney, Seal Rocks has it all that you’ll never want to leave.
+If you’re looking for a Sydney getaway, Seal Rocks NSW near Forster has it all that you’ll never want to leave.

 Image via Reflections Holiday Park